Apple Inc. v. Samsung Electronics Co., Ltd., 786 F.3d 983 (Fed. Cir. May 18, 2015) (PROST, O’Malley, Chen) (N.D.Cal: Koh, J.) (3 of 5 stars)

 The opinions expressed are those of the authors on the date noted above and do not necessarily reflect the views of Fish & Richardson P.C., any other of its lawyers, its clients, or any of its or their respective affiliates.
 This post is for general information purposes only and is not intended to be and should not be taken as legal advice.
 No attorney-client relationship is formed.

-Leah Edelman is a Principal in the Washington D.C. office of Fish & Richardson, where she focuses high-stakes patent litigation primarily involving cellular technology, including cellular standards, computer software, battery technology and FRAND.
-She has represented clients in federal court, including the Southern District of New York...
+Leah Edelman is a principal in the Washington, D.C., office of Fish & Richardson P.C., where she focuses high-stakes patent litigation primarily involving cellular technology, including cellular standards, computer software, battery technology and fair, reasonable, and non-discriminatory (FRAND) terms.
+She has represented clients in U.S....